The Mass

 Traditional Mass shapes men through sacred arts, Latin, and architecture, embodying a masculine hierarchy and revealing the mystery of Gabbatha for perfect fatherhood.

 Since the modern Mass was defined by its creators as differing from the old precisely in its design for modern people, it cannot provide effectively the insights and connection to the lives and work of previous Christians which are contained in the old use.
-Any study of sacred music, of Latin, of architecture and building, of drama and poetry, of masculine virtue, finally of Christian culture itself, will lack its master key without the Mass of Ages.
-A classical Catholic education, which intends to transmit the traditional learning and treasures of the Church, and make them a living reality, will have a "Mass shaped hole" if it is not constructed around the Mass which was the wellspring of inspiration for the works and history being studied.
+Any study of sacred music, of Latin, of architecture and building, of drama and poetry, of masculine virtue, finally of Christian culture itself, will lack its master key without the Mass of the Ages.
+A classical Catholic education, which intends to transmit the traditional treasures of the Church and make them a living reality will have a "Mass-shaped hole" if it is not constructed around the Mass which was the wellspring of inspiration for the works and history being studied.

 In the Usus Antiquior, the preeminence of the Father is manifest throughout.
-From the first moments of the Mass, with the ranks of the servers and prayers at the foot of the Altar, it embodies a masculine hierarchy in action.
-The cooperation of men facing together, engaged in Holy work, provides a perfect model of male friendship.
+From the first moments of the Mass, with the ranks of the servers and prayers at the foot of the altar, it embodies a masculine hierarchy in action.
+The cooperation of men facing together, engaged in holy work, provides a perfect model of male friendship.